ConstantRobotics-Ltd/VStabiliser/README.md

 public:
     /// Scale factor.
 Value depends on implementation.
 Default:
     /// If 1 the library will process original frame size, if 2
-    /// the library will scale original frane size by 2, if 3 - by 3.
+    /// the library will scale original frame size by 2, if 3 - by 3.
     int scaleFactor{1};
     /// Maximum horizontal image shift in pixels per video frame.
 If image shift
     /// bigger than this limit the library should compensate only xOffsetLimit